Why hiring React Developers is not so easy? Let me give a short introduction to the world of IT.

 The Project Manager should be able to handle some questions himself, without a constant need for consultancy.
 Shrink the meeting needs to an absolute minimum and keep the PM’s away.

 What’s even more important, is that developers hate wasting time on badly managed projects.

 Allocate the right people to the right project and give them something they would be excited about.
 Work will fire up immediately.

-Also, mind that project stagnation can easily burn out the enthusiasm.
+Also, mind that project stagnation can easily burn out enthusiasm.

 If work is well done, appreciate it.

-It’s like an art, and every artist likes to feel needed and appreciated once for a while.
+It’s like an art, and every artist likes to feel needed and appreciated once in a while.

 Use The Latest Technologies